-When the pressures of life became unbearable, Linda’s husband decided to give her some time alone.
+When the pressures of life became unbearable, Linda’s husband gave her some time alone.
 Unaware of the severity of Linda’s emotional turmoil, he took their young son to visit with his mother for the weekend.
 “Life had become too much work.
 I had no willpower left to ‘pull myself up by my bootstraps.’
 I didn’t think I could make it through one more day.
-Empty was the only word to describe how I felt – empty – used up – dead,” said Linda.
+Empty was the only word to describe how I felt,” said Linda.

 “My mind was as dark as the sky,” said Linda.
 “Nothing was clear.
 As I drove home, a bridge caught my eye.
 Its wide, solid pillars became inviting to me as irrational thoughts swirled within my mind.
 I said to myself, ‘if only I could hit it, my troubles would be over.
 I would be at rest.”

 Her heart raced and palms sweat as she tightened her grip on the steering wheel and turned her car toward the bridge.
-As her car barreled toward the pillar she heard the Holy Spirit say, “Your son needs the love of a mother.”
+As her car barreled toward the pillar, she heard the Holy Spirit say, “Your son needs the love of a mother.”
 Her son’s innocent, two-year-old face drifted through her mind and the horror of what she had been contemplating registered.
-She turned out of the path leading to the bridge and went home, realizing that she needed help.
+She turned out of the path leading to the bridge and went home, ready to admit she needed help.